Philadelphia Construction Accident Attorneys

 Leaders in Injury & Accident Litigation

-For over 55 years we have been at the forefront of Philadelphia's legal community, obtaining record-setting compensation for serious injured clients and for the families of wrongful death survivors.
+For over 55 years we have been at the forefront of Philadelphia's legal community, obtaining record-setting compensation for serious injured clients and for the families of those wrongfully killed.
 We have fought for the rights of those who have suffered financial, emotional, and physical injuries, ranging from a sitting United States Senator to blue-collar workers.
 When we see an injustice, we fight tirelessly to fix it.

 Our Philadelphia construction accident attorneys obtained the first-ever million dollar verdict in Pennsylvania, and we continue building on that record.
 Our law firm has obtained more than 300 verdicts or settlements in excess of $1 million, totaling over $2 billion awarded to our injured clients.